Maksud200418/Maksud200418/README.md

 ## Hi there 👋

 - 📫 How to reach me: My user Name is same or similar to this user name in many platforms I use Discord, Steam, Instangram and some other also I stream games and other stuff on Twitch sometimes.
-If you are lucky to find me you can join on our adventures of me playing games and you guys watching and commenting.
+If you are lucky to find me you can join on our adventures.
 <!--
 **Maksud200418/Maksud200418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.